Analysis of singularities of area minimizing currents, Part I: planar frequency, branch points of rapid decay, and weak locally uniform approximation: Introduction

-Once Theorem~\ref{branch and cones thm-intro} is established, our primary focus is on using it to analyse the asymptotic behaviour of the current on approach to a typical singular point, establishing uniqueness of tangent cones, existence and uniqueness of non-zero tangent functions (blow ups) at branch points as well as structural properties of the singular set itself including its countable $(n-2)$-rectifiability.
-We carry out this asymptotic analysis in \cite{KrumWicb} and \cite{KrumWicc}.
-As a first consequence of the decomposition theorem though we obtain that the Hausdorff dimension of ${\rm sing} \, T$ is $\leq n-2$.
+Once Theorem~\ref{branch and cones thm-intro} is established, our primary focus will be on using it to analyse the asymptotic behaviour of the current on approach to a typical singular point, establishing uniqueness of tangent cones, existence and uniqueness of non-zero multi-valued tangent functions (blow ups) at branch points as well as structural properties of the singular set itself including its $(n-2)$-rectifiability and local-finiteness-of-measure properties, and the topological nature of the current near branch points satisfying additional conditions.
+We carry out this asymptotic analysis in \cite{KrumWicb}, \cite{KrumWicc} and \cite{KrumWicd}.
+As a first consequence of Theorem~\ref{branch and cones thm-intro} though we obtain that the Hausdorff dimension of ${\rm sing} \, T$ is $\leq n-2$, which is Almgren's main theorem in \cite{Almgren}.